Frequently Asked Questions

 - Are there any items that do not need to be reported?

-Yes, Section I.B. of Administrative Policies: Individual Conflicts of Interest; and Individual Conflicts of Interest: Standards that Govern Those Involved In Clinical Health Care list categories of compensation you do not need to report.
+Yes, Section I.B. of Administrative Policy: Individual Conflicts of Interest and Standards Governing Relationships with Business Entities lists categories of compensation you do not need to report.
 They are:

 - salaries, royalties, or other remuneration paid by the University to the covered individual.
 Royalties are exempt to the extent the individual does not have any other relationship with the business entity paying the royalties that could result in a conflict of interest.